Bjorklundsamm/measurabl.ta/README.md

 Primarily made use of 'styled-components' library to recreate a barebones immitation of the Measurabl home through SVGs.

 ### Focus on Adaptability
-With the original goal being to complete a FETCH from two different static sources and join them into a single table I decided to set out to make a more effective data retrieval system.
-The included system, baring in mind the general table form recieved from MySQL databases, is able to retrieve any number of fields and entries linked by a foreign key and effectively present them on screen.
-To see the requirements of the format for the retrieved data please see below.
+Originally in discussion of my hopes and ambitions as a team member of Measurabl it was mentioned that despite my skills revolving primarily around front-end development; I intended to pursue a future in Fullstack with a focus on security.
+Baring that in mind I made a handful of additions to the original prompt of the challenge that typically fall outside the range of frontend design.
+This includes some functional components such as a simple search bar, pagination, and a back-end server designed to help model and return data in an effective and secure process.

 ### Enchanced Scalability
 Despite working with a smaller data set I preferred to focus on creating a table that would be able to properly display and interact with the data recieved and in pursuit of this I elected to format the table using pagination.
+Additionally it can be noted that the main table featured on the page has be re-worked to adapt to any number of tables/entries fed to it provided they match the pre-made data-sets within the assessment's prompt.
 By doing this, in a hypothetical scenario, I am able to maintain minimal loadtimes regardless of the amount to entries that need to be rendered to the page.
+For the exact requirements of the data set's format please see below.

 ### Security Benefits
-With security development being my aboslute long-term career goal I had the ambition to find some minor ways to help improve my components ability to protect any vulnerable information.
-While I decided to avoid taking any extreme routes such as cookie parsing, authentication, or cross-site verificaton; I did find a few minor yet effective methods of preventing the transmission of needless data.
-The main features including the transfer of data requests and modeling to the back end to ensure the public users are limited in their ability to retrieve information outside of intended plain text as well as the inclusion of a basic testing suite to confirm components are only capable to interacting with the dom appropriately.
+While avoiding the needless inclusion of any extreme security enhancements I set out to find some small additions that felt they matched the theme of the assessment prompt.
+By doing this I was able to find a few simple boosts that are able to help remove potential threats from the hands of end users.
+The most notable features would be the closed ended response system present through-out the apps stateless component, the transferring of the request system to the back-end to ensure users are only able to recieve necessary flat data, and the limiting of any unnecessary page interactions via cursor or input.

 ## Table of Contents
 1. [Usage](#Usage)